What Is Aviation Science?

 There are various degrees available in aviation science, ranging from associate's degrees to bachelor's, master's and even doctoral degrees.
 Most students will choose a program or a concentration that focuses on a specific area, such as aircraft maintenance or commercial piloting.
 Associate's degree programs in aviation science prepare students for entry-level positions or further study in the industry within two years.

-Bachelor's degree programs provide a wider focus, typically including liberals arts and management courses.
+Bachelor's degree programs provide a wider focus, typically including liberal arts and management courses.
 These degrees are often designed to prepare those who complete the degree for entry-level employment within the aviation industry.
 Some also include coursework that readies students for graduate-level study in a master's or doctoral degree program.
 Some bachelor's degree programs lead to a commercial pilot's license.

-Graduate aviation science programs explore advanced topics in depth, such as research and development of aerospace equipment.
+Graduate aviation science programs explore advanced topics in-depth, such as research and development of aerospace equipment.
 They combine business administration skills with aviation industry knowledge for upper-level management positions.

 A program in aviation science will cover a wide range of topics relevant to the aviation industry.
 Topics may include aircraft design, instrumentation and aviation communications systems.
 Aviation science programs also discuss Federal Aviation Administration (FAA) regulations, environmental concerns, human resource management and airline procedures.
 Airport or airline operations are also covered.